 - Legal assistance (lawyer) for women victims of arbitrary arrest by the authorities.
 Often cases of false testimony, homonymy, honour killings, etc. Serious risk of torture.

-At the time of writing this report (April 19) and since the beginning of our commitment, this work has made it possible to:
+At the time of writing the 2019 annual report (May 2020) and since the beginning of our commitment, this work has made it possible to:

-– assist 718 new-borns for their vital needs, and 92 young mothers for difficult deliveries.
+- Assist 897 new-borns for their vital needs, and 92 young mothers for difficult deliveries.
+From January to December 2019, 160 new infants were cared for.